yuesjx/VodRecovery/README.md

 3) In the `Target` field, add `python ` before the path of the script file.
 For example, if your script is located at `C:\PythonProjects\RecoverVod.py`, your target should be `python C:\PythonProjects\RecoverVod.py`.
 4) Click `OK` to save the changes.
 5) Right-click on the shortcut file again and select `Pin to taskbar` to add the script to your taskbar.
-6) You can now launch your Python script by clicking on its icon in the taskbar.

 ## Expected Script Output